Devin Booker NBA Playoffs Player Props: Suns vs. Clippers

 Devin Booker Insights vs. the Clippers

-- He's knocked down 2.1 threes per game, or 11.1% of his team's makes from beyond the arc this season.
+- He's made 2.1 threes per game, or 11.1% of his team's makes from beyond the arc this season.

-- Booker's opponents, the Clippers, have one of the slowest offensive tempos, ranking 22nd, averaging 101 possessions per game, while his Suns average 101.4 per game, which ranks 19th among NBA teams.
+- Booker's Suns average 101.4 possessions per game, which ranks 19th among NBA teams, while the Clippers are one of the league's slowest with 101 possessions per contest.

-- On defense, the Clippers have given up 113.1 points per game, which is 12th-best in the NBA.
+- The Clippers are the 12th-best defensive squad in the NBA, giving up 113.1 points per contest.

-- The Clippers are the 13th-ranked team in the NBA, giving up 43.1 rebounds per game.
+- The Clippers are the 13th-ranked team in the NBA, conceding 43.1 rebounds per game.

-- The Clippers are the 10th-ranked team in the league, allowing 25 assists per game.
+- The Clippers give up 25 assists per game, 10th-ranked in the league.

-- In terms of 3-pointers, the Clippers have conceded 12.2 makes per game, 12th in the NBA.
+- Looking at 3-pointers, the Clippers have conceded 12.2 makes per contest, 12th in the league.

 Devin Booker vs. the Clippers